th317erd/article-demystifying-promises/README.md

     else
       callMeWhenDone(null, result);

-  // Random number of milliseconds to wait before resolution of Promise }, Math.random() * 2500);
+  // Random number of milliseconds to wait before we call our callback }, Math.random() * 2500);
 }